-In-class withdrawal into small group for additional focus on identified weaknesses with experienced teachers.

-- ➤ Make use of effective interventions in Maths, English and other subjects such as after-school revision, Saturday schools, Easter school and one-to-one provision for all KS4 pupil premium students. - > Ensure that all KS3 and KS4 LAC students are supported through the PEP process to access additional support such as one-to-one tuition. - > Early intervention for KS3 pupil premium pupils in English through one-to-one provision. - > To give all students, including pupil premium students, access to specialist teacher intervention for literacy and numeracy including phonics. - The continued use of Accelerated Reader to promote reading among all pupils including disadvantaged pupils. - > To implement the use of IDL online literacy and numeracy for disadvantaged as well as SEND pupils working below expectation in literacy and numeracy. - > To ensure that all pupils including disadvantaged pupils have access where appropriate to social and emotional learning to support their progress in the classroom. - Learning mentor to work with identified KS4 pupil premium students and families to identify and address any barriers to learning such as poor revision skills in Maths and English. - > pupils have access appropriate behaviour interventions such as PSP.
-BOSS and the behaviour support assistant to support the improvement of learning. - > TA in-class support for KS4 pupil premium students. - ➤ Ensure Reading comprehension interventions such as Read, Write Inc continue to be available where appropriate for KS3 pupils including disadvantaged pupils. - ➤ Disadvantaged pupils to have access to the National Tutoring programme, especially those not making expected progress.
+- In-class withdrawal into small group for additional focus on identified weaknesses with experienced teachers. - Make use of effective interventions in Maths, English and other subjects such as after-school revision, Saturday schools, Easter school and one-to-one provision for all KS4 pupil premium students. - Ensure that all KS3 and KS4 LAC students are supported through the PEP process to access additional support such as small group or one-to-one tuition. - Early intervention for KS3 pupil premium pupils in English through small group or one-to-one provision. - To give all students, including pupil premium students, access to specialist teacher intervention for literacy and numeracy including phonics. - The continued use of Accelerated Reader to promote reading among all pupils including disadvantaged pupils. - To implement the use of Lexplore to analyse reading patterns of those that demonstrate a low reading age. - The continued the use of IDL online literacy and numeracy for disadvantaged as well as SEND pupils working below expectation in literacy and numeracy. - To ensure that all pupils including disadvantaged pupils have access where appropriate to social and emotional learning to support their progress in the classroom. - Learning mentor, trained as a Mediated Learning Support Assistant (MELSA), to work with identified KS4 pupil premium students and families to identify and address any barriers to learning such as poor revision skills in Maths and English. - Pupils have access appropriate behaviour interventions such as PSP.
+BOSS and the behaviour support assistant to support the improvement of learning. - Ensure Reading comprehension interventions such as Read, Write Inc continue to be available where appropriate for KS3 pupils including disadvantaged pupils. - Disadvantaged pupils to have access to the National Tutoring programme, especially those not making expected progress. - > The use of Teach Handwriting to improve handwriting.